AboudyKreidieh/h-baselines/README.md

 **scaled_negative_distance** or **scaled_exp_negative_distance**.

-To assign your choice of intrinsic rewards when training a hierarchical policy, set the `worker_reward_type` attribute to the type of intrinsic reward you would like to use:
+To assign your choice of intrinsic rewards when training a hierarchical policy, set the `intrinsic_reward_type` attribute to the type of intrinsic reward you would like to use:

 ```python